 Log in to your myOpenTopo account and click the "Update Profile / Change Password" link under "My Account".

 All outlines indicate areas that have lidar coverage and are discoverable via OpenTopography.
-Areas outline in red represent data available through OpenTopography for download.
-Yellow outlines are data that have been contributed to OpenTopography through the Community Contributed Data feature.
-If you zoom in, the dots become polygons indicating lidar data coverage.
+As you zoom in, the dots become polygons indicating lidar data coverage.
+Areas outlined in red represent data available through OpenTopography for download.
+Purple outlines are data that have been contributed to OpenTopography through the Community Contributed Data feature.
+Green outlines are part of an experimental program to provide access to the USGS 3DEP datasets.
+As of Jan 2021, USGS 3DEP data are only available to US academics with a valid .edu email account.
+This policy may change in future depending on future funding levels.
+To learn more about the USGS 3DEP program click here

 No. Lidar data are available for many regions covering various Earth science-related disciplines such as hydrology, biology, and geomorphology.
-Please visit our Data page for a complete list of lidar datasets available on OpenTopography.
+Please visit our data map for a web map showing data coverage, or for a listing of lidar datasets available on OpenTopography go to our data catalog .
+On the data catalog, note the tabs for the different classes of datasets: OT High Resolution, USGS 3DEP, Community Contributed, and Global datasets.

-Currently, two datasets on OpenTopography have concurrent orthoimagery
+Currently, there are 16 datasets on OpenTopography that have concurrent orthoimagery:

 The B4 dataset had orthophotos collected concurrently with the lidar survey.
 However, they are not available through OpenTopography because they were not acquired with a true photogrammetric camera and thus require additional processing.
 High-resolution aerial imagery is available via the U.S. Department of Agriculture National Agriculture Imagery Program (NAIP).

 From the data page, zoom in to the area of interest highlighted on the map using the navigation bars on the left.
 When you are close enough, click the blue "Select a Region" button below the zoom bar.
 Left-click and drag your mouse to create a box over your area of interest.
 Once you've selected the area, a list of available datasets and product formats for that area will appear below the map.
-Click the datasets product format and navigate to the dataset landing page.
+Note that there are numerous tabs to classify the data that was found: OT High Resolution Topography, USGS 3DEP, OT Community Contributed, and Global data.
+If you are searching for data in an area with sparse data coverage, our global datasets will certainly cover the area.
+Click the "Get Data" button and navigate to the dataset landing page.
 Beside each step in the workflow, there is a grey "?" which has more information about the data products and concepts applied in that step.

-Visit our Tutorials & Videos page for comprehensive OpenTopography guides and tutorials.
+Visit this page for comprehensive OpenTopography guides and tutorials.

 Lidar topographic data processed and delivered as a standard digital elevation model (DEM) at the optimum resolution for the dataset often fit many users' needs.
 These data are typically delivered as bare earth (ground) and full feature (all returns) surfaces organized into tiles (e.g. 1 km2).
 The DEMs are in a GIS-compatible format and are compressed (zipped) to reduce their size.